 Corporate & Other will continue to be impacted in 2021 by valuation and timing differences on positions that are economically hedged but do not meet the accounting requirements for hedge accounting.
-Corporate & Other will also be impacted by certain transitional costs relating principally to changes in Deutsche Bank's internal funds transfer pricing framework which are expected to be around € 250 million in 2021.
+Corporate & Other will also be impacted by transformation charges and certain transitional costs relating principally to changes in Deutsche Bank's internal funds transfer pricing framework which are expected to be around $\in$ 250 million in 2021.